Branding + Different

 Course Number 1925

-This course is designed for students who plan to work in firms that market to consumers or who plan to work in companies that offer support to these firms (e.g., consulting).
+This course is designed for students who plan to work in firms that market to consumers or who plan to work in roles that require a keen understanding of the issues associated with B2C marketing and strategy (e.g., consulting, etc.).

 Course Content and Organization